The Rising Tied: Background

-Shinoda consulted Jay-Z and Machine Shop Recordings A&R and Linkin Park guitarist Brad Delson to decide which songs to make the final cut of the album.
+Shinoda consulted Jay-Z and Brad Delson, A&R for Machine Shop Recordings and Linkin Park guitarist, to decide which songs to make the final cut of the album.
 Some parts of the conversation are included in the album.
-Shinoda felt comfortable working with Delson, saying that "since this record is coming out on Machine Shop, our label, I could pick anyone I wanted to work on it, so I chose Brad as our A&R guy, which is hilarious because ...
+Shinoda felt comfortable working with Delson, saying that: "Since this record is coming out on Machine Shop, our label, I could pick anyone I wanted to work on it, so I chose Brad as our A&R guy, which is hilarious because [...]
 Brad's not a label guy, he's my friend."

 Shinoda's motive for The Rising Tied was to express his hip hop background after his new experiences in the music industry.
 He stated that he became "antsy...I wanted to make hip-hop again.
 You know, I always have to mix it with other things, and I didn't want to have to mix it.
 I just wanted it to be pure hip-hop."
 He explained the name of his project and the album in an interview with Fixins Music:

 I wanted to send out the message that I'm not doing this just to get more attention to myself as a person.
 It's more about the music than me, and I thought by putting another name on it, it would keep the attention on the music.
 'Fort' represents the more aggressive side of the music.
 'Minor' can mean a few things: if you're talking about music theory, the minor key is darker.
 I wanted to name the album rather than having my name on the cover, because I want people to focus on the music, not me.
 In fact, the reason I named the record 'The Rising Tied' is because it's a play on words.
 This "tied" group of people are coming up together in the context of this record.